forumulator/RGWFileBackend/DBSchema.md

 #### Questions to ponder:

+1. Should we have one ObjectDirectory per bucket, or a single one with one ObjectStore (and one LargeObjectStore) per bucket?
+Or just one of each for entire backend?
-1. In Chunked Uploads, Split object table into two, LOBDirectory and SOBDirectory?
+2. In Chunked Uploads, Split object table into two, LOBDirectory and SOBDirectory?
-2. Keep ObjectID incremental or make it hash of the object?
+3. Keep ObjectID incremental or make it hash of the object?
-3. In chunked uploads, if a later upload request on an object finishes before the earlier one should the earlier one be aborted?
+4. In chunked uploads, if a later upload request on an object finishes before the earlier one should the earlier one be aborted?
-4. Should Transfers be an array of Transfers objects insted of Table?
+5. Should Transfers be an array of Transfers objects insted of Table?